JumpmanFR/MotherInternational/doc_database.md

 All fields are strings unless otherwise stated.

 #### crc *(mandatory)*
 The [CRC-32](https://emn178.github.io/online-tools/crc32_checksum.html) checksum for the translated/associated ROM (not the patch!).
 The program needs this field to identify the ROM in case it has been input by the user, and, in the other way around, to check the ROM integrity after the patching process.
-So, please be sure you wrote it right.
-You’ll have to write it as a hexadecimal string that starts with "0x" (that’s a zero!).
+So, please make sure you wrote it right.
+You’ll have to write it as a hexadecimal string that starts with `0x` (that’s a zero!).

 #### projectId *(mandatory)*
 You already know this one.
 If not, please read the first section.\